 Property owners across many sectors use various water sources for irrigation.
-The most common fresh water sources are rivers, reservoirs, lakes and groundwater.
-Other reliable water sources for irrigation may come from a well, a cistern (rainwater catchment), or a pond on property.
+The most common freshwater sources are rivers, reservoirs, lakes, and groundwater.
+Other reliable water sources for irrigation may come from a well, a cistern (rainwater catchment), or a pond on the property.

 Although irrigating with water from non-metered sources– such as a pond—might be considered ideal from a cost perspective, operating an irrigation system that utilizes multiple water sources (including metered, potable water) can be difficult without the best irrigation controller technology that has the capability of efficiently managing secondary water sources.